BerserkerDotNet/blog/_posts/2018-03-03-aspnet-core-2-1-inprocess-hosting.markdown

 Installation of Windows Server Hosting bundle is pretty straight forward and quite fast, I didn't encounter any issues with it.
 One note here is that it is recommended to do `iisreset` after this step.

-For the installation of ANCM there is a PowerShell script written by [@shirhatti][3] that you can get from the GitHub repository:
+For the installation of ANCM there is a PowerShell script written by [@shirhatti][3] that you can get from the [GitHub repository][5].
+Here is how you execute the script:
 ```powershell
 Invoke-WebRequest -Uri https://raw.githubusercontent.com/BerserkerDotNet/ANCM-ARMTemplate/master/install-ancm.ps1 -OutFile install-ancm.ps1
 .\install-ancm.ps1